Twice in our lives, we have been homeless but for the truck (commercial motor vehicle) being driven:

 It was a point well taken.

-We were indeed much better off than

-who have been forced to leave residences due to foreclosure.
+We were indeed much better off than many people who have been forced to leave residences due to foreclosure.

-foreclosure.
 Were it not for some of our other situations, one could almost say that we are "footloose and home free."